miklevin/MikeLev.in/_posts/2022-05-02-templatizing-google-analytics-measurement-id-in-jekyll-github-pages.md

 headline: Creating a Templatized System for Google Analytics MEASUREMENT ID in Jekyll Github Pages
 description: "I have developed a system using Jekyll and Liquid template language to templatize the Google Analytics MEASUREMENT ID for my websites.
 To keep track of them, I wrote Python scripts to parse through the lines in sites.txt and create a `_config.yml` file for each website.
 With this system, I have a master list of my sites and a quick way to update the information."
 keywords: "Google Analytics, MEASUREMENT ID, Jekyll, Github Pages, Liquid template language, Python, sites.txt, `_config.yml`, blogging, make_helpers.py, gaids.txt, loop, master list, update"
-categories: loop, google, python, jekyll
+categories: google, jekyll, python, loop
 permalink: /blog/templatizing-google-analytics-measurement-id-in-jekyll-github-pages/
 layout: post
 ---